nprapps/dailygraphics/README.md

 The deploy process also will automatically pull down the latest spreadsheet and render the contents to your page.

-Note: Your graphic will NOT auto-update every time your spreadsheet updates.
-It will ONLY update when you deploy (or redeploy) it.
+Note: Your graphic **will not** automatically update every time your spreadsheet updates.
+It will only update when you deploy (or redeploy) it.
 For projects that seldom change, this is usually fine.
 Consider another solution if you need dynamic updates.

 Deploy to S3
 ------------